jb753/turbigen/doc/quickstart.rst

 .. code-block:: console

-    $ turbigen INPUT_YAML
+    $ turbigen run INPUT_YAML

 where `INPUT_YAML` is a yaml configuration file.
 Specimen configuration files are provided in the :doc:`examples/index` directory.
-Results will be logged to the screen and saved to a file in the working directory specified in the input file.
+Results will be logged to the screen and saved to a file beside the configuration file, alongside everything else the run writes.

 Command-line flags can
 also be used to temporarily change the behaviour of the program and override some settings in the input file.
 To see a list of these,